Child Protection Week

 • Brokerage funding.

-Our Family Preservation program is just one of NBAC’s Aboriginal family programs that are working to provide the best future for our kids and healing the wrongdoings of the past.
+Our Family Preservation program is just one of Narang Bir-rong’s Aboriginal family programs that are working to provide the best future for our kids and healing the wrongdoings of the past.

 Our amazing caseworkers and program managers are committed to helping build strong, well-functioning families, where children can live safe from abuse and neglect and experience improved wellbeing and better physical, social, emotional and educational outcomes.